Demystifying Credit Card Terms: A Comprehensive Guide

 • Balance: This is the total amount you owe on your card, including purchases, cash advances, balance transfers, fees, and interest charges.

-• Credit Limit: The maximum amount of credit that an issuer extends to a cardholder.
+• Credit Limit: An issuer’s maximum amount of credit extends to a cardholder.
 This limit is determined based on your ability to handle debt.

-• Due Date: The date by which your payment must be received by the issuer to avoid late fees and interest charges.
-It’s important to at least make the minimum payment by this date.
+• Due Date: The date by which the issuer must receive your payment to avoid late fees and interest charges.
+It’s essential to make the minimum payment by this date at least.

-• Minimum Payment: The smallest amount that you can pay on your card bill to keep the account in good standing.
-This amount varies, but is usually a small fixed amount or a percentage of your balance.
+• Minimum Payment: The smallest amount you can pay on your card bill to keep the account in good standing.
+This amount varies but is usually a small fixed amount or a percentage of your balance.

 • Minimum Interest Charge: Some credit card companies have a policy where if you carry a balance, you’ll be charged a certain minimum amount of interest, regardless of the actual calculated interest amount.